cresset-template/cresset/README.md

 [![Weights and Biases Presentation](https://res.cloudinary.com/marcomontalbano/image/upload/v1649474431/video_to_markdown/images/youtube--sW3VxlJl46o-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://youtu.be/sW3VxlJl46o?t=6865 "Weights and Biases Presentation")
 ------------------------------------------------------------------------

-## Initial Setup
+## Installation on a New Host
 If this is your first time using this project, follow these steps:

-1. Install the NVIDIA CUDA driver appropriate for the target hardware.
+1. Install the NVIDIA CUDA [Driver](https://www.nvidia.com/download/index.aspx)
+appropriate for the target host and NVIDIA GPU.
 The CUDA toolkit is not necessary.
 If the driver has already been installed, check that the installed version is compatible with the target CUDA version.
 CUDA driver version mismatch is the single most common issue for new users.
 See the [compatibility matrix](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html#cuda-major-component-versions__table-cuda-toolkit-driver-versions) for compatible versions of the CUDA driver and CUDA Toolkit.

-2. Install [Docker](https://docs.docker.com/get-docker) if not installed
-and update to a recent version compatible with Docker Compose V2.
+2. Install [Docker](https://docs.docker.com/get-docker) if not already installed and update to a recent version compatible with Docker Compose V2 (v20.10+ is recommended).
 Docker incompatibility with Docker Compose V2 is also a common issue for new users.
 Note that Windows users may use WSL (Windows Subsystem for Linux).
 Cresset has been tested on Windows 11 WSL with the Windows CUDA driver and Docker Desktop.